composewell/streamly/README.md

     & Stream.foldl' addCounts (False, Counts 0 0 0 True) -- IO (Bool, Counts)
 ```

-Note that `Stream.aheadly` is the only difference in a concurrent and
+Note that `Stream.fromAhead` is the only difference in a concurrent and
 non-concurrent program.
 If we remove that we still have a perfectly valid,
 well performing serial program.
 Notice, how succinctly and idiomatically
 we expressed the concurrent word counting problem.